celery/celery/docs/userguide/configuration.rst

 If a message is received that's not in this list then the message will be discarded with an error.

-By default any content type is enabled (including pickle and yaml) so make sure untrusted parties don't have access to your broker.
+By default any content type is enabled, including pickle and yaml, so make sure untrusted parties don't have access to your broker.
 See :ref:`guide-security` for more.